 - 7.1 A Key Diagram is an important part of the Core Strategy and Policies document.
-It diagrammatically illustrates on a not-to-scale map of the town the spatial strategy set out within Chapter 6 of the document. - 7.2 The Key Diagram illustrates on a simple base map: - (i) The IP-One Area Action Plan area and, within it, the Ipswich Village, Waterfront and Education Quarter (Policy CS3); - (ii) Key development locations identified including IP-One, and the District and Local Centres (from Policy CS2); - (iii) The approach to the Northern Fringe as the location of limited development prior to 2021, and the broad location for future strategic growth after 2021 (from Policy CS10); - (iv) The strategic employment site (Policy CS13); and - (v) The green corridor and green rim approach to strategic green infrastructure (Policy CS16).
+It diagrammatically illustrates on a not-to-scale map of the town the spatial strategy set out within Chapter 6 of the document. - 7.2 The Key Diagram illustrates on a simple base map: - (i) The IP-One Area Action Plan area and, within it, the Ipswich Village, Waterfront and Education Quarter (Policy CS3); - (ii) Key development locations identified including IP-One, and the District and Local Centres (from Policy CS2); - (iii) The approach to the Northern Fringe as the location of DELETED: limited development INSERTED: to 2031 DELETED: prior to 2021, and the broad location for future strategic growth after 2021 (from Policy CS10); - (iv) The strategic employment site (Policy CS13); and - (v) The INSERTED: ecological network, green corridor and green rim approach to strategic green infrastructure (Policy CS16).